n8mob/n8mob.github.io/resume.md

 **Mobile Strategy**, and<br />
 **Software Design** and **Architecture**

 Nate has an intuitive creativity that is hard to come by in engineers.
-Combining this creativity with an uncanny knack for abstraction and a natural aversion to inefficiency helps him see connections, find boundaries, and make truly simple designs.
+Combine this creativity with an uncanny knack for abstraction and you get ingenious technical solutions.
+Mix in Nate's natural aversion to inefficiency and you end up with truly elegant designs.

 [US Patent 8942991B2: Agent-side traveler application for mobile computing devices](https://patents.google.com/patent/US8942991B2/en)